01NakulGoel/Hashnode/clbaoejbt000008l3fystcnp4.md

 }
 console.log(newName)
 ```

-##Assignment
+## Assignment

-### 1. Reverse a string
+### 1\.
+Reverse a string

-Description
-You are given a string, stored in a variable with the name str
-You have to print the reverse string
+Description You are given a string, stored in a variable with the name str You have to print the reverse string

 Input